Wednesday, June 7, 2023

 Rescued child workers forced to return to work as Centre cuts NCLP funding by almost 90%

-The Special Training Centres meant for their rehabilitation are shut across the nation after the Centre scrapped the NCLP.
+An estimated 10 lakh children are back at work as Special Training Centres are shut across the nation after the Centre scrapped the NCLP.

 Experts call the NCLP a shoddy scheme with flawed implementation from its beginning.
 (Creative Commons)